 This article provides an overview of virtual machine conversions and links to procedures for specific types of conversions.

-virt-v2v is included in Red Hat Enterprise Linux 7.2 and is installed with the virt-v2v package. virt-v2v is also available in Red Hat Enterprise Linux 7.1 from the Red Hat Enterprise Linux OpenStack Platform channel.
+virt-v2v is included in Red Hat Enterprise Linux 7 and Red Hat Enterprise Linux 8 and is installed with the virt-v2v package.
+In Red Hat Enterprise Linux 7, virt-v2v is also available from the Red Hat Enterprise Linux OpenStack Platform channel.

-Also note that virt-v2v is currently only supported on the AMD64 and Intel 64 architecture, also known as x86_64.
-On other architectures, including IBM Z, IBM POWER, and 64-bit ARM, virt-v2v does not work correctly.
+Important: virt-v2v is currently only supported on the AMD64 and Intel 64 architecture, also known as x86_64.
+On other architectures, including IBM Z, IBM POWER, and 64-bit ARM, virt-v2v is not available.

 Guest virtual machines running the following operating systems can be converted by virt-v2v to run on KVM:

 - SUSE Linux Enterprise Server 11, SP4 and later *1

 - SUSE Linux Enterprise Server 12

 - SUSE Linux Enterprise Desktop 11, SP4 and later *1

 - SUSE Linux Enterprise Desktop 12